 For 1st year enrolled in project: Exhibit a binder portfolio showcasing at least three activities from the project manual.
 Show basic activities and anything that extended lessons.
-For 2nd and 3rd years in project: Include everything from earlier years' work and add a section showcasing at least four additional activities per year.
+For 2nd and 3rd years in project: Include everything from earlier years' work and add a section showing at least four additional activities per year.

-Journalism (SF 50369)
+Journalism, News & Social Media (SF 50369)